OpenRefine/OpenRefine/docs/docs/technical-reference/clustering-in-depth.md

 should be used as a 'last resort' clustering method; that's why it is listed last here despite its phenomenal efficacy in other realms.

-It is also important to note that in practice similarity distances are more effective on longer strings than on shorter ones; this is mostly an artifact of the need for the statistical compressors to 'warm up' and gather enough statistics to start performing well.
+It is also important to note that in practice similar distances are more effective on longer strings than on shorter ones; this is mostly an artifact of the need for the statistical compressors to 'warm up' and gather enough statistics to start performing well.